connexta/ion-search/README.md

 ./gradlew deploy
 ```

+### Querying
+The Search service indexes a CST file into Solr to provide attributes that can be used to form
+queries.
+These queries are formed by passing a valid CommonQL query string as a path parameter
+(`q`) on the query endpoint: `/search`.
+This endpoint takes the query string, creates a CommonQl
+filter and uses that to query Solr.
+If the query has any matches, a list of URLs for the matching
+products will be returned in the response.

+The following are valid query attributes:
+-   #### ID
+    The `id` query attribute refers to the unique ID that is associated with each product.
+A client
+    can perform keyword queries with this attribute.

+-   #### Contents
+    The `contents` query attribute refers to the `ext.extracted.text` field of the CST file.
+A client
+    can perform keyword queries with this attribute.

 ## Inspecting
 The service is deployed with (Springfox) **Swagger UI**.
 This library uses Spring Boot annotations to create documentation for the service endpoints.